Iron-Rich Foods For Babies and Toddlers

 So there’s no reason kids can’t meet their iron requirements on a vegetarian diet, as long as it’s carefully planned.

-Make sure your child’s doctor is aware and it’s also a good idea to speak to a paediatric dietitian to ensure your child is getting all the nutrients they need.
+Make sure your child’s doctor is aware and speak to a pediatric dietitian to ensure your child is getting all the nutrients they need.

-If your child is following a vegan diet, guidance from their doctor and a paediatric dietitian is strongly recommended to avoid nutrient deficiencies that can affect their growth and development.
+If your child is following a vegan diet, guidance from their doctor and a pediatric dietitian is strongly recommended to avoid nutrient deficiencies that can affect their growth and development.

 Iron inhibitors